Dental fear: Verbal threat

+Parental modelling

 There is a significant relationship between child and parental dental fear, especially that of the mothers. it has been suggested that this relationship is strongest in children 8 years or younger.
-However, it is important to note the parental modelling pathway may overlap with the informative or vicarious pathways are all linked in some way.
+However, the parental modelling pathway may overlap with the informative or vicarious pathways are all linked in some way.

 Diagnosis

 Several methods have been developed to diagnose dental fear and anxiety.
 In addition to identifying the patients with dental fear, different categories of dental fear have been established.
 These include: